iamdavidxu/Data_Cleaning_Practice/Questions.md

 # Assignment Questions

-## Load Raw Data

-1. Load the CSV file "Public_Art_Data.csv" into your database into a staging table.
-2. After loading the data, run a simple query to ensure everything is loaded correctly.

-## Figure out the keys

-3. Write GROUP BY statements to check the keys in the staging table.
-Determine if "sac_id" or "Title" can be considered as keys.
-4. Identify any issues with the keys, such as NULL values, duplicate titles or sac_ids, and multiple sac_ids sharing a common title.

-## Fix empty descriptions

-5. Write an UPDATE statement to replace all empty string values in the "description" column with NULL.

-## Create clean public art table

-6. Create a new table called "clean_seattle_public_art" with specific columns:
-   - sac_id varchar(200)
-   - project varchar(200)
-   - title varchar(200)
-   - description text
-   - media varchar(200)
-   - date varchar(200)
-   - location varchar(200)
-7. Make (sac_id, title) the primary key of the "clean_seattle_public_art" table.

-## Load clean art data

-8. Insert data into the "clean_seattle_public_art" table by selecting distinct values from the staging table and excluding cases where sac_id IS NULL.

-## Create an artist table

-9. Create a table "seattle_public_art_artist" with columns:
-   - first_name varchar(100)
-   - last_name varchar(100)
-   - suffix varchar(10)
-10. Make the primary key the combination of "first_name" and "last_name".

-## Populate artist table

-11. Insert data into the "seattle_public_art_artist" table by selecting values from the staging table.
-Handle errors related to NULL values and duplicates.

-## Fix dirty artist data

-12. Identify and delete records with problematic artist names in the "seattle_public_art_artist" table.
-For example, artists with incorrect names or multiple names in the same field.
-13. Insert appropriate records for the cases where data was deleted.

-## Create the many-to-many relationship

-14. Create a table "seattle_public_art_artist_work" with columns:
-    - sac_id varchar(200)
-    - title varchar(200)
-    - artist_first_name varchar(100)
-    - artist_last_name varchar(100)
-15. Make all four columns the primary key of the "seattle_public_art_artist_work" table.

-## Populate artist work table

-16. Use a join to find and insert clean artist and artwork data into the "seattle_public_art_artist_work" table.
-17. Handle duplicate records and errors during insertion.

-## Query your clean schema

-18. Write a query to find the number of works for each artist in the clean schema.
-Group by artist names and count the number of works associated with each artist.
+### 1. Load Raw Data

+- Load the CSV file "Public_Art_Data.csv" into your database into a staging table.
+- Run a simple query to ensure everything is loaded correctly.

+### 2. Figure out the keys

+- Write GROUP BY statements to check keys.
+Is sac_id a key?
+Title?
+- Identify issues such as NULL values, duplicate titles, duplicate sac_ids, and common titles shared by multiple sac_ids.

+### 3. Fix empty descriptions

+- Write an UPDATE statement to replace all empty string values in the "description" column with NULL.

+### 4. Create clean public art table

+- Create a new table called "clean_seattle_public_art" with specified columns and make (sac_id, title) the primary key.

+sac_id varchar(200)

+project varchar(200)

+title varchar(200)

+description text

+media varchar(200)

+date varchar(200)

+location varchar(200)

+- Load clean art data into the "clean_seattle_public_art" table, excluding cases where sac_id IS NULL.

+### 5. Create an artist table

+- Create a table "seattle_public_art_artist" with specified columns and make the primary key the combination of "artist_first_name" and "artist_last_name".

+first_name varchar(100)

+last_name varchar(100)

+suffix varchar(10)

+### 6. Populate your artist table with all the artist data

+- Use an INSERT statement to insert data into the "seattle_public_art_artist" table from the existing table "Public_Art_Data".

+### 7. Fix the dirty artist data

+- Write DELETE statements to remove bad artist data from the "seattle_public_art_artist" table.
+These sac ids appear to have some problems with the artist name:

+ESD00.074.06 (Jr. included in first name)

+PR99.044 (three people listed in last name column）

+PR99.043 (three people listed in last name column)

+PR99.046 (three people listed in last name column)

+PR99.045 (three people listed in last name column)

+NEA97.024 (two people listed in last name column)

+PR97.022 (two people listed in last name column)

+LIB05.006 (First name repeated in last name column)

+- Insert appropriate records for the problematic cases.

+### 8. Create the many-to-many relationship between art and artist

+- Create a table "seattle_public_art_artist_work" with specified columns and make the primary key all four columns.

+sac_id varchar(200)

+title varchar(200)

+artist_first_name varchar(100)

+artist_last_name varchar(100)

+### 9. Populate your new artist table

+- Find clean artists using a join and insert their data into the "seattle_public_art_artist_work" table.
+- Use DISTINCT to handle duplicate records and insert data for problematic cases.

+### 10. Now query your clean schema!

+- Find the number of works for each artist using a query that considers the many-to-many relationship between art and artist.